black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 44
 Add a new case for "midfielder" that checks if player.position equals "midfielder" following the same pattern from the previous step.

+# Step 45
+Add a new case for "defender" that checks if player.position equals "defender" following the same pattern as the previous step.